 The Wave Arizona: Everything you need to know

 The Wave is a highly photographed sandstone formation tucked in the Vermilion Cliffs National Monument in extreme Northern Arizona.
-Though the trailhead is actually in Utah, in the Grand Staircase-Escalante National Monument, the Wave itself lies in Arizona in the Vermillion Cliffs National Monument.
+Though the trailhead is in Utah, in the Grand Staircase-Escalante National Monument, the Wave itself lies in Arizona in the Vermillion Cliffs National Monument.
 The nearest towns to the Wave are Page, Arizona and Kanab, Utah.
-For those who do not already have online permits to see the Wave Arizona, we recommend staying in Kanab where 10 permits are issued daily at the BLM Visitor Center.
-Because only 20 people on a given day are allowed to enter North Coyote Buttes, where the Wave Arizona is situated, permits are difficult to obtain.
-This blog post will strive to answer every possible question you might have about visiting the Wave in Arizona and obtaining Wave permits.

-The Wave Arizona permit, how do I get one?
+The Wave, how do I get a permit?

-The Wave lies in a wilderness area called North Coyote Buttes where only 20 people total are allowed to visit each day.
-Two lotteries are held by the Bureau of Land Management to determine who gets a Wave Arizona permit for any given date.
+The Wave lies in a wilderness area called North Coyote Buttes, in the Vermilion Cliffs National Monument, where only 16 to 64 people total are allowed to visit each day.
+Two lotteries are held by the Bureau of Land Management to determine who gets a Wave permit for any given date.

-How do I apply online for a Wave permit
+How do I apply for a Wave permit at the advanced online lottery?

 Online permits are issued at this website.
 Here is a chart indicating when you will need to apply for a Wave permit.